web2py/py4web/docs/chapter-13.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A token plugin is just a class that, given a request, returns an associated user.
-For example here is a dumb and UNSAFE plugin that authorizes everybody as user 1 as long as the "Authentication" header is provided.
+For example, here is a dumb and UNSAFE plugin that authorises everyone as user 1 as long as the ``Authorization`` header is set:

+.. code:: python

     from py4web import request

-.. code:: python

     class MyCustomTokenPlugin:
         def get_user(self):
-            authorization = request.headers.get("Authentication")
+            authorization = request.headers.get("Authorization")
             if authorization:
                 return db.auth_user(1)
             return None

     auth.token_plugins.append(MyCustomTokenPlugin())